click for accessibility tool

 Our performance

-Our LTV ratio reduced to 28 per cent during 2024.
-With the value of our portfolio broadly unchanged during the period, this was mostly due to our £907 million equity
+Our LTV ratio increased to 31 per cent during 2025.
+With the value of our portfolio broadly unchanged during the period, this was mostly due to our investment activity, both development capex and asset acquisitions.
+This is within our leverage tolerance and gives us plenty of liquidity to fund both visible investment and potential opportunities that may arise.

 Read Next